gingeleski/headbro/README.md

 Check out the [**full wiki page**](https://github.com/gingeleski/headbro/wiki/API-documentation) or [**OpenAPI spec**](https://github.com/gingeleski/headbro/blob/master/swagger.json)!!

+## Testing

+There is some test webpage content in `test/`.

+You can - in a different prompt than where you'll run headbro - make that the present working directory then run `python -m http.server`.

+Finally, request that headbro render test pages by giving URLs like `http://127.0.0.1:8000/everything1.html`.

 ## Credit

 This project takes inspiration from the original release of [**xssmap**](https://github.com/secdec/xssmap), which included a [**phantomjs**](https://en.wikipedia.org/wiki/PhantomJS) rendering engine.
 It was used there for security stuff (like the creation of this was for) but designed generally (also like this).